nikitavoloboev/data/docs/tools/email.md

 I think cold emails/approaches are great.
 [Here](https://twitter.com/TrungTPhan/status/1528861135717683201) is an example of a good one.

 [Listmonk](https://listmonk.app/) is great self-hosted newsletter and mailing list manager.
+If I ever have a need to self host email server itself, I'd use [Mox](https://github.com/mjl-/mox).

 [React Email](https://github.com/zenorocha/react-email) seems nice for sending emails.